hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Once the kernel is created, you will see it in the 'Launcher' menu.
 You can now start working in your own customized environment.

-For more general information concerning Jupyter Lab, go to their ´official documentation <https://docs.jupyter.org/en/latest/>´_.
+For more general information concerning Jupyter Lab, go to their `official documentation <https://docs.jupyter.org/en/latest/>`_.

 **Remarks:**